 suggestions, tips, ideas, and advice.

-An electronic security
+An electronic security system is

-medical condition, or other problem.
+condition, or other problem.

 For all clients and potential clients, our recommendations include some of the

-- If you are considering having a system installed for the first time, we recommend a needs analysis.
-What
+- If you are considering having a system installed for the first time, considering updating or adding to your

 specific circumstances?
 What concerns do you have?
 How has your property and your use of the property changed

-- We recommend using high-quality equipment.
+- using high-quality equipment.

-- Being able to add to your security system later may also be an important factor in designing your system
+- being able to add to your security system later may also be an important factor in designing your system

 and in choosing equipment.